JulioSEspinola/Calcualtor/README.md

 # Calcualtor
+Developed calculator as a project to practive java

-I wrote this Calculator program in Java and it's capable of computing basic mathematical operations.
+ ## The Calculator is capable of computing the following unary operations:
+ - Addition
+ - Subtraction
+ - Multiplication
+ - Division